-In the suburbs, two of the best are Marlay Park – where Longitude music festival takes place each year and the weekend market is a treat – and St Anne’s Park, where you can enjoy 35 playing pitches, 18 hard-surfaced tennis courts, four boules courts and a par-3 golf course.
+One of the best Dublin parks outside of the city centre is Marlay Park – where the Longitude music festival takes place each year.
+Its craft courtyard is a real treat too.
+To the north of the city, you can also enjoy St. Anne’s Park which is home to 35 playing pitches, 18 hard-surfaced tennis courts, four boules courts and a par-3 golf course.

 Want to make a day of it?